nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ## **Restore the Volume to a Previous Snapshot**
 - [ ] **Open the FlashArray Web Interface** and **browse back to the Volume Windows1Vol1**.
 Click on the **ellipsis** next to the snapshot you took at the start of this activity in the Volume Snapshots panel and **click Restore**.

-This reverts the volume's contents to the state captured in the snapshot.
-Undoing our 'accidental' table deletion.
+This reverts the volume's contents to the state captured in the snapshot, undoing our 'accidental' table deletion.

 <img src=../graphics/m2/2.1.8.png width="75%" height="75%" >